Menu Close

 Cruelty of the Goa Inquisition

-The Goa Inquisition is regarded as the most violent ever executed by the Portuguese Catholic Church.
-It was basically a holocaust inflicted on the Indian people.
-The Inquisition consisted of a tribunal, headed by a judge sent from Portugal, along with two assistants or henchmen.
-The judge was answerable to no one but Lisbon, and handed down judgments in whatever way he saw fit.
-The Inquisition was conducted in a palace called the “Big House.”
-This had been the residence of the Portuguese Governors of Goa until 1554.
-This had been refitted to accommodate 200 cells for prisoners, and instruments of torture to inflict all kinds of pain on the “heathens and pagans,” Hindus, and force “the true and merciful religion” of Christianity on those who resisted it.
-All interrogations were conducted behind closed doors, but the screams of agony of the men, women, and children could be heard from the streets, even in the middle of the night, as they would be brutally flogged, beaten, burned, or even slowly dismembered in front of their relatives.
+The Inquisition consisted of a tribunal headed by a judge sent from Portugal, along with two assistants.
+The judge was answerable only to Lisbon and handed down judgments as he saw fit.
+The proceedings were conducted in a palace called the “Big House” — the former residence of the Portuguese Governors of Goa until 1554.
+This building was refitted to accommodate 200 cells for prisoners and equipped with instruments of torture to inflict all kinds of pain on “heathen and pagan” Hindus in order to force the “true and merciful religion” of Christianity upon those who resisted.

-Some of the tortures Hindus were subjected to during the Goa Inquisition
+Some of the tortures Hindus were subjected to during the Goa Inquisition:

 Who was St (?)
 Francis Xavier

-Following the baptisms, the new Christians return to their homes and come back with their wives and families to be in turn also prepared for baptism.
 After all have been baptized, I order that everywhere the temples of the false gods be pulled down and idols broken.
 I know not how to describe in words the joy I feel before the spectacle of pulling down and destroying the idols by the very people who formerly worshipped them.

 I want to free the poor Hindus from the stranglehold of the Brahmins.
 The Brahmins are the most perverse people in the world.
 The poor people do exactly what the Brahmins tell them.
 If there were no Brahmins in the area, all Hindus would accept conversion to our faith.